 Think you’re out of ideas?
 According to research, we tend to grossly underestimate how many ideas we can generate.
 Even more interesting, according to the same research, the more ideas we keep on generating, the more creative they become.

-I talked earlier about building a mental gym.
 Whether your goal is to write a book, become a better illustrator, or build an app, don’t leave creativity to random bursts of inspiration.
 Block some time every day or every week to generate new ideas and new work.
-I personally use mindframing to ensure my daily creative output aligns with my bigger goals, but as long as you flex your creative muscle consistently, you will be on your way to do your best creative work.
+I personally use the PARI framework to ensure my daily creative output aligns with my long-term ambitions, but as long as you flex your creative muscle consistently, you will be on your way to do your best creative work.

 Having a creative routine allows you to keep your cognitive bandwidth for creative thinking.
 According to William James, considered by many as the father of modern psychology, such routine allows us to “free our minds to advance to really interesting fields of action.”
 Basically, the resources you don’t waste trying to decide when or where to do creative work can be used to, you know, to actually do the work.